AliCampbellKhaya/Intro-AI/README.md

 ## Credit
 Some of the projects completed here were inspired by the assignments in the textbook Articial Intelligence a Modern Approach by Stuart J Russell. \
 Russell, Stuart J. (Stuart Jonathan), 1962-.
 Artificial Intelligence : a Modern Approach.
-Upper Saddle River, N.J. :Prentice Hall, 2010.
+Upper Saddle River, N.J. :Prentice Hall, 2010. \
+All completed project work and solutions are the intellectual property of myself, Alasdair Campbell.